Herzlich Willkommen in Berlin!

 The BVG (Berlin Transportation Service) has a dense and public transport network: U-Bahn (subway), Bus, S-Bahn (train) and Tram.
 The subway has 10 lines and runs 24/7 on weekends while during weekdays you can get home a bit later by taking a night bus.

 If you don’t enjoy sitting down with the crowds you can always flag down one of the many taxis in town, use the bike sharing system “Call a Bike” set up by the Deutsche Bahn (you’ll have to download the app) or hire a car (not considered the best option though, parking places are not always easy to find).
-But forget about taking an Uber, this car-hailing service has been banned in Germany.

 Where to stay in Berlin